 \subsection{Generation process of the main vortices}

-In the first case, the vortex-generator mode presents some characteristic three-dimensional structures which relate to the formation of the arch and horseshoe vortices in a low-frequency fashion.
-First, with regard to the streamwise velocity component, a dome-like structure prevails in the intermediate section of the obstacles.
-Increasing the distance between the obstacles does not result in a reallocation of such a flow pattern, which remains in the same place throughout all flow regimes.
-This indicates that when the flow reaches this region in the WI and IR cases, it interacts with the canopy, which does not happen in the SF regime, where the flow in between the obstacles remains trapped, i.e. the spherical structure covers the same region as the separated zone between the obstacles.
-Note as well that the dome feature in the IR case is complemented by a structure on the wake which extends through both lateral sides up to the leeward side of the downstream obstacle.
-These conclusions were already extracted from the analysis of the time-averaged fields in the streamwise direction at the symmetry plane $z/h=0$, where the increased separation between the buildings yielded a higher interaction of the flow within this zone.
-On the other hand, although not presenting relevant flow structures in the constant$-y$ planes analyzed in Fig.~\ref{fig: HODMD harmonic modes}, the wall-normal velocity component of mode A exhibits a three-dimensional pattern on the upper windward side of the upstream obstacle, which is shared among all the flow regimes.
+The wall-normal velocity component of mode A exhibits a three-dimensional pattern on the upper windward side of the upstream obstacle, which is shared among all the flow regimes.
+This cap-like structure created on top of the first building interacts primarily with the roof of the arch vortex.
 At this location, the flow experiences a high-velocity region due to the impact of the flow over the edge and the shear layer on the upper part of the obstacle.